 - Maintain diverse grant portfolio of private family foundations including research, development, writing, cultivation, submission, and stewardship of proposals and grant reports.

-- Oversee database and donor acknowledgements ensuring accurate records in donor database including donor history, cultivation efforts, and timely gift acknowledgements.
+- Support development associate with database maintenance and donor acknowledgements, ensuring accurate records in donor database including donor history, cultivation efforts, and timely gift acknowledgements.

 - Analyze and report on outcomes of development efforts for effectiveness and planning purposes.

 - Create annual event calendar, including timeline; event budgets; communications plan; and subcontractor needs.